facebook/zstd/programs/zstd.1.md

     selection, namely that windowSize > srcSize.

     Note: cannot use both this and -D together
-    Note: consider using --patch-from with `--long` mode on large files
-    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog requried to cover the whole file)
+    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog requried to cover the whole file).
+You can also manually force it.
     Note: for level 19, you can get increased compression ratio at the cost of speed by specifying `--zstd=targetLength=` to be something large (i.e 4096)